ckeditor/ckeditor5/docs/builds/index.md

 	Use the <span class="navigation-hint_desktop">**navigation tree on the left**</span><span class="navigation-hint_mobile">**main menu button in the upper-left corner**</span> to navigate through CKEditor 5 Builds documentation.
 </info-box>

-## CKEditor 5 builds
+## Predefined CKEditor 5 builds

-Learn more about the {@link builds/guides/overview available pre-configured builds} or {@link builds/guides/development/custom-builds creating custom builds} and updating them on the go with the {@link builds/guides/development/dll-builds DLL webpack} solution.
+Learn more about the {@link builds/guides/overview available predefined builds} and choosing the right one for you.
+This is the fastest way to kick-off you CKEditor 5 installation.

 ## Installing CKEditor 5